dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 natural language by only prompting with code.
 We decided to stick to analyzing the nullability of individual variable occurrences, instead of analyzing every expression.
-Specifically, we tried to capture the concept “the variable I just generated refers to an nullable quantity”, so our prompts looked like:
+Specifically, we tried to capture the concept "the variable I just generated refers to an nullable quantity", so our prompts looked like:

 ```python
 def program_1() -> None: